izenynn/cloud-1/README.md

 ## Vars

-You can check and change them in `./vars/main.yml` for your needs.

-But since the `./vars/vault.yml` is encrypted, here's a list of required variables, that must be preset in the vault, so you can create this file easily:
+Since the `./vars/vault.yml` is encrypted, for the sake of you knowing what should be there, here's a list of required variables, that must be preset in the vault, so you can create this file easily:

 - `admin_user_password`: password for the `admin` user.

-- Other users passwords (if you add more users).
+> If you create additonal users, make sure to place those new passwords in the
+> vault too!

 ## Deploy